Have you noticed that one of your baby’s toes appears a little bit red or swollen near the toenail? Is this a sign of infection, or something else?

 Doctors recommend that you fill up a small tub with warm water.
 Add some mild soap and let your baby (or just their feet) soak for 10 minutes.
 The best reason for soaking with warm water is that it opens up the blood vessels that are kind of squished from the swelling, and allows the body’s natural killer cells to get in there and clean up the bacteria.
 It will also help to loosen the skin around the ingrown nail and minimize pain and tenderness.
 Don’t be concerned if it appears redder for a while after the warm soak, that is natural from the increased blood supply.

 Next, get them out of the bath and, if it’s not too painful, massage the area gently, to encourage the toenail to pull away.
 Pat the area dry, before gently applying some over-the-counter antibiotic cream.
 It’s good to do this whole routine, especially the warm-water soaks, a couple of times a day until the area improves.

 One thing you should never try is “bathroom surgery.”
 Trying to dig out or cut the toenail away can worsen the condition.
-It may even increase the chance for infection (4).
+It may even increase the chance of infection (3).

 During this time, help the healing process by having your little one wear loose-fitting socks or shoes when outside.
 However, when you’re home, let them walk or crawl barefoot as much as possible if the temperature allows for it.

 After a few days, you’ll likely see an improvement.
 However, if it doesn’t start getting better or seems to be getting worse, consult your pediatrician.

 As easy as they are to treat, they’re even easier to prevent.
 Here are a few steps you can follow to avoid baby ingrown toenails: